cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

+Point 1: set the context and purpose for the work;
+Point 2: indicate the approach and methods used;
+Point 3: outline the main results;
+Point 4: identify the conclusions, the wider implications and the relevance to management (max 350 words)

 Ecology has grown into a more collaborative and data intensive science over the last decade in order to answer more complex questions regarding our ecosystems.
-Ecologists thus have to deal with a growing amount of heterogeneous environmental and historic data that needs to be harmonized and integrated in order to make use of it in a wider context.
-The effective use and reuse of environmental data requires tools that foster the exploration, the access, the analysis and the preparation of data with a long term perspective in mind, to ensure it can be used by future generations of research.
+Ecologists thus have to deal with a growing amount of heterogeneous ecological and historic data that needs to be harmonized and integrated in order to make use of the data in a wider context.
+The effective use and reuse of ecological data requires tools that foster the exploration, the access, the analysis as well as preparation of data with a long term perspective in mind, to ensure it can be reused by future generations of research.

-We created the R package `rbefdata` as companion package to the open source data management platform for environmental data `BEFdata`.
-It allows to search for data, access the data for analysis, as well as it gives direct access to metadata right from within R. Additionally it allows to upload new data and thus offers a way to preserve data products for further reuse.
-The open source character of the data management platform `BEFdata` and the companion R package `rbefata` allow even small projects to have their own online data management and analysis setup that.
-We showcase the use of the `rbefdata` package using data from the BEF-China project where we reconstruct one facet of an analysis that has been published already.
+We created the R package `rbefdata` as companion package to the open source data management platform for ecological data `BEFdata`.
+The package allows to search for data, access data for analysis, as well as it gives direct access to metadata right from within R. Additionally the package allows to upload new data to the portal and thus also offers a way to preserve data products for further reuse.
+We here showcase the use of the `rbefdata` package using data from the BEF-China project where we reconstruct one facet of an analysis that has been published already.

+The open source character of the data management platform `BEFdata` and the companion R package `rbefata` allow even small projects to have their own sophisticated online data management and analysis setup without to give away data.
+Additionally the portal supports the Ecological Metadata Language format which allows other tools to import the data seamlessly which is important to save the valuable gathered data if a project ends.

 ## Introduction

+Introduction: State the reason for the work, the context and the hypotheses being tested.

-Huge amounts of ecological data is gathered every year by researchers worldwide to enhance our knowledge on ecosystems and relations. specific research questions.
-However, to address overarching issues it is important to use many of these data in common.
-Thus, a number of data portals have been developed which allow the access of these data to other scientists.
+Large amounts of ecological data is gathered each year by researchers worldwide to enhance our knowledge on ecosystems and their relations.
+Most of this data is collected in small projects with their own designs and methods in order answer a few very specific ecological questions.
+This means the data that is produced by small projects has its own idiosyncratic structure that is hard to translate into a more general one in order to make use of a very specific dataset in a wider context.
+However, to address global issues in ecology it is important to use many of these data in common.

+A number of data portals and networks have been developed which allow the access of these small data.
 Furthermore, datasets need to be accompanied by metadata to provide the necessary background informations for other scientists to use these datasets.
 And even more it is necessary to develop tools to leverage the search of specific datasets on these portals.
-In this paper we introduce the rbefdata package which serves as a connection tool between the BEF dataportal and the statistics environment R. It provides tools for the up- and download of datasets and their respective metadata, as well as functions for easy search of datasets that can be enhanced by terms from a thesaurus.
+In this paper we introduce the `rbefdata` package which serves as a connection tool between the BEF data portal and the statistics environment R. It provides tools for the up- and download of datasets and their respective metadata, as well as functions for easy search of datasets that can be enhanced by terms from a thesaurus.

 With a growing awareness on the value of data, many data management platforms have been developed to preserve all kinds of environmental and historic data.